Countries and regions

-In December 2009, the EU signed a bilateral protocol with Tunisia on the establishment of a dispute settlement mechanism which entered into force in September 2011.
+The EU and Tunisia signed a bilateral protocol in 2009 on the establishment of a dispute settlement mechanism, which entered into force in September 2011.

 Tunisia in Euromed

-Tunisia is one of the partners of the Euro-Mediterranean Partnership (Euromed) that promotes economic integration and democratic reform across 16 neighbours to the EU's south in North Africa and the Middle East.
+Tunisia is one of the partners of the Euro-Mediterranean Partnership (Euromed) that promotes economic integration and democratic reform across 16 of the EU's neighbours in North Africa and the Middle East.
 One important part of this initiative is to work together towards improvements in trade and investment conditions for the EU's partners in the Euromed region.

-The Euro-Mediterranean Partnership is an essential component in the pursuit of greater economic integration in the Mediterranean region.
-Within the European Neighbourhood Policy, the EU offers its neighbours a privileged relationship, building upon a mutual commitment to common values (democracy and human rights, rule of law, good governance, market economy principles and sustainable development).
-The European Neighbourhood and Partnership Instrument is designed to target sustainable development and approximation to EU policies and standards, supporting the agreed priorities in the European neighborhood Policy Action Plans and EU co-operation programme for Tunisia 2007-2013
+Within the European Neighbourhood Policy, the EU offers its neighbours a privileged relationship, building upon a mutual commitment to common values (including democracy and human rights, rule of law, good governance, market economy principles and sustainable development).

 Trading with Tunisia

 - Rules and requirements for trading with Tunisia